kanishkakathait/Book-Your-Paradise/README.md

-🏝️ Book My Paradise
+🏝️ Book Your Paradise

 A MERN stack accommodation booking platform inspired by Airbnb, built for users to explore, book, and manage stays seamlessly.

 🚀 Overview

-Book My Paradise is a full-stack web application for booking and hosting accommodations.
+Book Your Paradise is a full-stack web application for booking and hosting accommodations.
 Users can sign up, list properties, browse stays, and make bookings through a simple, responsive interface.

 ✨ Key Features